 - Digestive system (including the bowel and stomach)

 The symptoms of GVHD can be difficult to cope with, and in some cases GVHD is a serious, even life threatening, problem.
-But if you are having a transplant for leukaemia, having mild GVHD may be a good thing.
-As well as attacking your body cells, the donor T cells will also attack any remaining leukaemia or cancer cells.
-Doctors call this the graft versus disease effect, or graft versus leukaemia effect (GVL).
-The graft means "the donor T cells".
-There may also be graft versus disease effect after a transplant for lymphoma or myeloma.
+But if you are having a transplant, having mild GVHD may be a good thing.
+As well as attacking your body cells, the donor T cells will also attack any remaining cancer cells.
+Doctors call this the graft versus disease effect.
+The graft means the donor T cells.

-A National Institutes of Health classification now includes late onset acute GVHD (starting after day 100) and an overlap syndrome with features of both acute and chronic GVHD.
-Late onset acute GVHD and the overlap syndrome occur more often after mini transplants (reduced intensity conditioning), which are being used more often now than in the past.
+The National Institutes of Health classification includes late acute GVHD (starting after day 100) and an overlap syndrome with features of both acute and chronic GVHD.
+They are both more likely to happen after mini transplants (reduced intensity conditioning), which doctors now use more often.

 Unrelated donor transplants

 If your donor is not related to you, your risk of developing GVHD is greater than if your donor is a brother or sister (sibling).

 If you have a mismatched transplant your donor will be as close an HLA match as possible.
 But sometimes the best available bone marrow donor is still a slight mismatch.
 This increases the risk of GVHD.